malayamanas/malayamanas.github.io/content/posts/sink-htb-walkthrough.md

 ## Security Gaps and Remediation

-Based on the provided data from the "Sync" Hack The Box exploitation, several vulnerabilities and misconfigurations in services and systems were exploited to gain unauthorized access.
+Based on the provided data from the "Sink" Hack The Box exploitation, several vulnerabilities and misconfigurations in services and systems were exploited to gain unauthorized access.
 Below is a list of the identified gaps in each service or system, along with recommended fixes categorized as either source code fixes or configuration fixes.
 The gaps are derived from the exploitation steps and techniques described, focusing on the vulnerabilities that enabled the attack.

 ---